jbrown544/interlingual-topic-modeling/README.md

 #### Translation Caching

+Because there are costs associated with the translation API, when features are translated they are persisted in a JSON cache file.
+This file contains dictionaries for each language pair.
+Each dictionary contains individual terms previously translated.
+If the project notebook is being executed in an ephemeral environment such as Google Colab, remember to download a permanent copy of the files persisted in the ```\caches``` folder.

 ### Model Visualization

 ### Other Tools

-## Demonstrations
+# Demonstrations

-### Data Samples
+## Language Samples

-* ABU : la Bibliothèque Universelle
+1. **French:** ABU la Bibliothèque Universelle
 	* [7 works in French by Jules Verne](http://abu.cnam.fr/BIB/)
-* Corpora Collection Leipzig University
+1. **Spanish:** Corpora Collection Leipzig University
 	* [30K 2019 Spanish RSS News Samples](https://wortschatz.uni-leipzig.de/en/download/Spanish#spa-ar_web_2019)
-* European Parliament Proceedings Parallel Corpus 1996-2011
+1. **Polish/English Parallel:** European Parliament Proceedings Parallel Corpus 1996-2011
 	* [Parallel Corpus Polish-English 01/2007-11/2011](http://www.statmt.org/europarl/)

-### French Sample Analysis
+### French Language Sample Analysis

 ![Image](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4a/%27From_the_Earth_to_the_Moon%27_by_Henri_de_Montaut_39.jpg/327px-%27From_the_Earth_to_the_Moon%27_by_Henri_de_Montaut_39.jpg)

 *From the Earth to the Moon* [Public Domain]( https://commons.wikimedia.org/w/index.php?curid=11412182)

-This sample consists of 7 works by the French author Jules Verne.
+This sample consists of seven works by the French author Jules Verne.
 These are the works listed in length order (longest to shortest) and linked to their Wikipedia plot summaries:

 + [Five Weeks in a Balloon](https://en.wikipedia.org/wiki/Five_Weeks_in_a_Balloon#Plot_summary)
 + [Around the World in Eighty Days](https://en.wikipedia.org/wiki/Around_the_World_in_Eighty_Days#Plot)